The 18th U.S. Infantry and the 2nd U.S. Cavalry,

 After a few pursuits of raiding parties while at Fort Sedgwick, they were learning more about their enemy, and the unconventional manor in which he was waging war.
 Hit and run tactics after torturing their victims; which was a ghastly, unthinkable sight to describe, let alone have to look upon.
 Having seen the war paint, and their manner of dress or lack of it, hearing blood curdling war cries; just the whole unfamiliarity of everything about the Indian and their new lives in the army made them question their judgement in having enlisted.
 Weighing their odds of survival in this untamed frontier with the ever intensifying conflict exploding before them, had Harvey and Fred no doubt magnifying the danger, though very real it was.

-Surprisingly, even the lack of trees was disquieting in this strange and wide-open land to Harvey.
+Surprisingly, even the lack of trees on the wide open Kansas Plains was disquieting in this strange and wide-open land to Harvey.
 Everything that they’d read or seen, or experienced in their lives to this point had prepared them not.
 Most likely they put on a good face to bolster one another up before turning in, deep down however, they probably left one another in a somber, and rather pensive mood.
 No doubt Harvey planned to meet up with Fred down the trail in time; He swore not to let fear consume him and he and Fred would attempt another crack at success in Boston.
 Harvey had noticed, not only in himself, but the other recruits that had come west with him, that bold talk was only a front; being young, 10 foot tall and bullet proof attitude was nothing more than bravado that only disguised their most inner fears.

 Harvey and Fred said their final goodbye, giving each other a brotherly hug, one of significance that needed no words.
 Harvey snapped to an exaggerated attention and gave Fred a salute.
 Fred with a smile followed suit, then swiping with the saluting hand, backhanded Harvey across the chest.
 Now both in a playful mood they bid the other good night, promising each other to take care, and recite their prayers.
 With a meaningful glance, and another hardy handshake, both reluctantly returned to their respective company areas.